hvd007-harsh/Schoolwebsite/step.md

 20/06/2022 Today I will make login for student and student dashboard and the stuff of student and I will make a student list in which they are in table and row and coloumn and they have stuff of edit and update them as a teacher and I will make student messaging next where student can message there classmates acording to there person

+12/07/2022 Today Let's work on messaging Let's intialize the app with SocketIO and see the printing message
+-- NODEJS enivorment setup socketio
+--ReactJS enivorment setup socketio-client
+-- INITIALIZE ALL THE PART AND SETUP And set the enivorment